dialogic-godot/dialogic/addons/dialogic/Documentation/Content/FAQ/CSharp.md

 	}
 `

-This is the pull request that added this feature: [https://github.com/coppolaemilio/dialogic/pull/217](https://github.com/coppolaemilio/dialogic/pull/217)
+This is the PR that added this feature: [https://github.com/coppolaemilio/dialogic/pull/217](https://github.com/coppolaemilio/dialogic/pull/217)